Whiskey Basin Collaborative Project

 WGFD simply doesn’t have all the answers to turn this important bighorn sheep population around.
 There is much to be learned about how to best address this decline and perhaps implement new or different management strategies and projects to attempt to arrest and reverse this trend.
 To do this, we must consider a different approach that includes all who are interested and passionate about this herd.

 WHAT DOES IT LOOK LIKE?

 This approach will include a formal collaborative process and include people who care about and are knowledgeable about this herd.
 It will begin sometime later this summer and early fall with a “situation assessment” conducted by Jessica Western at the Ruckelshaus Institute that will include interviews with interested stakeholders which will help tailor the collaborative process.
 There will be three workshops, all held in Dubois, where we will WORK on specific subjects to share critical information, data, and ideas.
-We are also planning a Bighorn Sheep Summit in March to bring in “outside” experts from around the country to assist with charting a path forward.
+We also held a Bighorn Sheep Summit in March to bring in “outside” experts from around the country to assist with charting a path forward.

 WHEN DOES THIS HAPPEN?

 The situation assessment was conducted and finished by the fall of 2018 (read this assessment below).
 The collaborative workshops began in February 2019 and conclude in early spring.
-The Summit will be held March 14th.
+The Summit was held March 14th.
 Upcoming are two more public meetings: April 3rd and June 5th.
 Please check our programs-events calendar for specific workshop dates.